 - It saves time and makes communication between teams more efficient

 - Components are easier and faster to test

 - UI Style Guides are especially important when there are many designers working on a product

 We live in a time when the virtual world is evolving every day.
-The key to surviving is to adapt and the best way to do it is when you have your straight-to-the-point and clear concept of what you’re doing and how you want to achieve it.
-Creating a good UI Style Guide is a great chance for you to be unique and to work the best of your potential in an ever-changing environment.
+The key to surviving is to adapt and the best way to do it is when you have a straight-to-the-point and clear concept of what you’re doing and how you want to achieve it.
+Creating a good UI Style Guide is a great chance for you to be unique and to work to the best of your potential in an ever-changing environment.